chainx-org/documentation/content/en/docs/Validators/_index.md

 ## Register node

-After you registering account, you can register node at [`Network>Staking`](https://dapps.chainx.org/#/staking)
+After you register an account, you can register node at [`Network>Staking`](https://dapps.chainx.org/#/staking)
 ![register-node](/images/register-node.png)

 {{%alert%}}Each account can only register once.
-And before that, you should make sure have enough balance for transaction fee.
-A new registered node is nominated by default.
-You can bond more pcx for yout node.{{%/alert%}}
+And before that, you should make sure enough balance for the transaction fee.
+A newly registered node is nominated by default.
+You can bond more pcx for your node.{{%/alert%}}

 ![rebond](/images/bond.png)